-Who Are We
+Who We Are

 What Makes Us Different

 Our distinct point of view and approach gives us unique advantages.
 Our multidisciplinary perspective helps us see challenges in unique ways.
-We apply leadership and expertise to social issues an find unique solutions.
+We apply leadership and expertise to social issues and find unique solutions.
 Our passion and perseverance create lasting change.
 We make a difference at home and around the world.

 How Do We Work

 Our impact starts with our members, people who work tirelessly with their clubs to solve some of our community’s toughest challenges.
 Their efforts are supported by Rotary International, our member association and the Rotary Foundation, which turns generous donations into grants that fund the work of our members and partners around the world.
 Watsonville Rotary is led by our members, responsible leaders who help to carry forward our generation’s mission and values in their elected roles.